 - DNS leak protection

-For more information about using a VPN when torrrenting, take a look at the best VPN for torrent sites.
+For more information about using a VPN when torrenting, please look at our best VPN for torrent sites article.

 Speed and Performance